YAOMVP/ES6-Learning/README.md

 Alert is blocking synchronous code.
 Only after we click ok, the window disappears, the next line can run!

+:-1: Long-running operations block code execution.

 **Most of the time synchronous code is fine, and makes perfect sense, but the execution would have to wait, for example for a 5 seconds timer to finish.
-That would be terrible, coz meanwhile nothing happed during the 5 seconds.**
+That would be terrible, coz meanwhile nothing happed during the 5 seconds, so asychronous code is coming from.**

+# Asynchronous

 The callback is asynchronous, it is only going to be executed after the timer has finished.
 That is non-blocking.
 The rest of the code can keep running normally.